singular-gpispace/framework/README.md

 Note that in more fancy environments like a cluster, one should specify absolute paths to the nodefile and the temp directory.

 Note that this computation can take a while, a minute or so on 16 workers.
+It should return 1 for true.

 ```bash
 LIB "smoothtestgspc.lib";